yaricom/goNEAT/README.md

 ```

-The maximal generalization score achieved in this test run is about 347 for very simple genome which comprise of five nodes
+The maximal generalization score achieved in this test run is about 347 for very simple genome which consists of five nodes
 and five genes (links).
 It has the same number of nodes as seed genome and only grew one extra recurrent gene connecting
 output node to itself.
-And it happen to be the most useful configuration among other.
+Furthermore, it happens to be the most useful configuration among other.

 The most fit organism's genome based on test non-markov run with maximal generalization score of 347: